006

 \((E_{ul})\): A constraint checking consistency for users with login and unix account:

-In this case, the tombstone induced by the account.uid
+In this case, the tombstone induced by the account.uid should agree

 with the tombstone induced by the user.login_hash

-is optional allows for
+That the login_hash is optional allows for

-which don’t have a unix_login
+unix_accounts which don’t have a unix_login associated to them

 to have valid tombstones as well.